What is your current bill pay plan?

 How much data do you use?

-Data is the more expensive element of your bill so if you go over your allowance, you’ll pay quite a bit more.
+Data is the more expensive part of your bill so if you go over your allowance, you’ll pay quite a bit more.

 If you often get notified that you’ve hit 80% of your data, and struggle to make it last the month, you probably need a higher allowance.

-Many plans include unlimited data, but they can be pricier.
+Many plans include unlimited data, but they can sometimes be pricey.
 So, look for a plan with an allowance that’s close to your actual usage but won’t leave you short.

 What calls and texts do you make?